Abyssal halosaur

-The abyssal halosaur (Halosauropsis macrochir) is a species of bottom-dwelling, deep-sea fish in the family Halosauridae that is found in all oceans at depths of 1100 to 3500 meters.
+The abyssal halosaur (Halosauropsis macrochir) is a species of bottom-dwelling, deep-sea fish in the family Halosauridae that is found in all oceans at depths from 1100 to 3500 meters.
 It is the only member of its genus.

-Abyssal halosaur can reach total length of at least 76 cm and weight in excess of 400 g.
-Berstad et al. could not sex fish smaller than 25 cm, giving an indication about length at maturation.
-Abyssal halosaur are long-lived, with maximum reported age of 36 years, although individuals sampled on the Mid-Atlantic Ridge were mostly <20 years.
-It appears to be an opportunistic feeder, mostly taking epibenthos and small fish.
+The abyssal halosaur can reach total length of at least 76 cm and weight in excess of 400 g.
+Berstad et al. could not sex fish smaller than 25 cm, giving an indication that maturation must occur at when individuals grow to a certain length.
+Abyssal halosaurs are also long-lived, with maximum reported age of 36 years, although individuals sampled on the Mid-Atlantic Ridge were mostly younger than 20 years.
+The species appears to be an opportunistic feeder, mostly taking epibenthos and small fish.